SenseNet/sensenet/CONTRIBUTING.md

 Please follow these guidelines in your repo to make your stuff more accessible (a good example for an informative readme is the [Client JS repo](https://github.com/SenseNet/sn-client-js)):
 - when creating the repo, please choose a license that fits your plans.
 We use **GPL v2**, but you can choose any of the usual permissive ones.
 - please provide a short description for your project on the top so that others can see at a glance what your tool does
+- tell people where they can go to for help.
+It can be any combination of an issue tracker, a chat room, an email address, etc.
+- show your appreciation to those who have contributed to the project.
 - write a detailed README file that contains essential stuff for the community:
   - the problem you solved
   - the technology you used (is it a Javascript plugin, a server component or a command line tool?)
   - an install guide: is it just a NuGet or npm package, or do we have to compile the source or execute additional steps - e.g. install a sensenet SnAdmin package - before using it?
   - a few source code examples (if there is coding involved) so that other developers have something to start with
+  - if you have ideas for releases in the future, it is a good idea to list them in the README.

 Thanks!